Friday, December 30, 2011

 When golden brown, remove to drain and then place on a rack over a baking sheet in oven to keep warm while preparing subsequent batches.

-Serve with butter, sour cream, apples sauce, cottage cheese and salt and pepper.
+Serve with butter, sour cream, apples sauce, cottage cheese, salt and pepper.

 If you've never had these, congratulations.
 You're now an addict!